 There are a ton of phones still out there that were sold in the late 90s.
 They still work fine, but they look terrible.
 There are lots of computers, monitors and keyboards that work great but don't look so hot.

 The scourge of telephone and computer refurbishing is the "yellowing" of the plastic by UV light.
-Whether it's the sun or fluorescent lights most plastic is not UV stable.
-So it yellows eventually.
+Whether it's the sun or fluorescent lights most plastic is not UV stable, so it yellows eventually.

 There's no way to fix UV discoloring except by replacing or painting the plastic.
 But you can use the innards of a UV discolored device to fix a broken device that's not UV discolored.
 It will probably have to be cleaned up, but that's cheap and easy!

-Telephone and computer manufacturers rode the light colored plastic trail as far as they could, making a ton of money by refurbishing phones and computers that were yellowed (using new plastic).
+Telephone and computer manufacturers rode the light-colored plastic trail as far as they could, making a ton of money by refurbishing phones and computers that were yellowed (using new plastic).

-Almost all the telephone and computer manufacturers are now selling black, charcoal or dark gray stuff.
+Almost all the telephone and computer manufacturers are now selling black, charcoal, or dark gray stuff.
 They don't look dirty as quickly and don't discolor from UV light, but they don't look very good when they lose their shine and get dirty / oily.

-If you're selling phone systems or computers where you take stuff in trade there's usually a lot of money to be made by reselling the stuff as refurbished.
+If you're selling phone systems or computers where you take stuff in trade, there's usually a lot of money to be made by reselling the stuff as refurbished.

-If you have a bunch of dirty phones and computers on your employees desks you can make your whole office look better for almost nothing by cleaning the computers and phones, and replacing the handset cords.
+If you have a bunch of dirty phones and computers on your employees desks you can make your whole office look better for almost nothing by cleaning the computers and phones and replacing the handset cords.

-You can't do anything about UV discoloring except to send the phone out to be refurbished by the manufacturer (who replaces the plastics), refurbished by a refurbisher with new plastics, or one of the companies who knows how to paint telephone plastics properly (if done wrong they look and hold up pretty bad!).
+You can't do anything about UV discoloring except to send the phone out to be refurbished by the manufacturer (who replaces the plastics), refurbished by a refurbisher with new plastics, or one of the companies who knows how to paint telephone plastics properly (if done wrong they look and hold up pretty poorly!).